stfc/cloud-docs/source/Swift/IntroducingSwift.rst

 .. note::

-  The name of the object uploaded will include its relative local path, unless otherwise specified.
+  The name of the object uploaded will include its relative local path, unless otherwise specified using the ``--name`` option.
 For example, if ./FOLDER_1/FILE_1.txt is uploaded, it will be named FOLDER_1/FILE_1.txt in the container by default.

 Swift does not allow objects larger than 5GiB, so larger files must be segmented.
 Attempts to upload large files through the GUI or the Openstack client will fail, so the Swift client is required: